hmazter/raspberry-image-viewer/README.md

 raspberry-image-viewer
 ======================

-An automatic kiosk mode image viewer for Raspberry pi
+An automatic kiosk mode image viewer for Raspberry pi, Raspbian

-Image viewer that loads a predefined filename from an usb drive (if present) to disk and shows the image fullscreen
+Image viewer that loads a predefined fileextension (.jpg) from an usb drive (if present) to disk and shows the image(s) fullscreen

 Installation
 ------------